bowman2001/perplexdoc/content/doc/basic/headings/index.md

 tags: [Headings, Block]
 ---

 Headings introduce and order the segments on a page.
-The theme allows to modify headings visually to allow adhering to a strict HTML hierarchy while enhancing the design.
+We can modify headings only visually to adhere to a strict HTML hierarchy while enhancing the design.
 {.p-first} <!--more-->

 ## Syntax